Nvidia on Edge as AI Capex Jitters Meet Micron's HBM Tailwind, OpenAI Funding Buzz, and Fresh Wall Street Targets

 Reports of Google working with Meta to make TPUs run PyTorch more effectively go right at Nvidia's software advantage.
 CUDA maturity and ecosystem depth have been a durable edge.

 If alternatives close the software gap, procurement gains bargaining power.
 This is a slow-burn risk, not an overnight switch-migration at scale is hard-but it matters for out-year margin and share assumptions.
+For engineers and architects focused on system integration and deployment (CUDA, PyTorch, TPUs), see AI Learning Path for Software Engineers.

 Company-specific items